syspack/paks/docs/README.md

-# Stack
+# Paks

-Stack is a package manager that is optimized for community packages, meaning that anyone can generate a simple repository with a package specification and then:
+Paks is a packaging framework that is optimized for community packages, meaning that anyone can generate a simple repository with a package specification and then:

 1. The repository automatically detects new versions of a package upstream and builds